dcernst/dcernst.github.io/teaching/mat411f20/syllabus.md

 ### Homework ###

 You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in his or her own work.
 In general, late homework will *not* be accepted.
-However, you are allowed to turn in three late homework assignments with no questions asked.
+However, you are allowed to turn in up to **three late homework assignments** with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
 When doing your homework, I encourage you to consult the [Elements of Style for Proofs]({{site.baseurl}}/teaching/ElementsOfStyle.pdf).
 Your overall homework grade will be worth 15% of your final grade.

 On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Homework number.
 You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat411f20/homework/).
 I reserve the right to modify the homework assignments as I see necessary.